Sandokan the Great (film)

 Sandokan the Great (Sandokan, la tigre di Mompracem) is a 1963 Italian adventure film, directed by Umberto Lenzi and starring Steve Reeves.
 It is the first entry in a film series about Sandokan, the pirate-prince from Emilio Salgari's popular swashbuckler novels.

+Reeves also starred in the sequel Pirates of Malaysia, which was also directed by Lenzi.

 Plot

-During the reign of Queen Victoria, British forces led by Lord Hillock occupy Tapuah, subduing its population through mass murder.
-Among their victims are the mother and brothers of Sandokan, and he in reprisal organizes a revolutionary band.
-When Hillock attempts to entrap the rebel by threatening to hang his father, the Sultan of Mulaker, Sandokan penetrates Hillock's home, taking as hostage the Englishman's niece, Mary Ann.
+During the reign of Queen Victoria, British forces led by Lord Hillock occupy Tapuah, subduing its population through mass executions.
+Among their victims are the mother and brothers of the pirate Sandokan, and in reprisal he organizes a revolutionary band.
+When Hillock attempts to entrap the rebel by threatening to hang his father, the Sultan of Mulaker, Sandokan penetrates Hillock's home, taking as hostage his niece, Mary Ann.
 Although initially indignant, Mary Ann comes to love her captor.
 Following an encounter with headhunters, Sandokan and his men are surrounded by Hillock's forces, and an armistice is negotiated according to which Sandokan and his gang will be exiled in return for Mary Ann's release.

 Hillock immediately violates the agreement, however, imprisoning the rebels and planning for their immediate execution.
 Escaping, the insurgents, joined by Mary Ann, combine with the army of the native chieftain Tuang Olong to free their homeland from British domination.
 Hillock is allowed to leave unharmed (the officers directly responsible for the deaths of Sandokan's family members are killed in the final battle).
 To the horror of her uncle, Mary Ann opts to remain with Sandokan and be his bride.